As a wedding officiant, I feel qualified in telling people what they can expect when they meet with one.

-Wedding planning is a huge endeavor, one that will probably take up many of your days between engagement and the wedding itself.
-It helps to have a few guideposts along the way - here, from a wedding officiant, is what you can expect when you meet a wedding officiant.
-If you've never heard the term before, an officiant takes the place of a religious figure or judge, for those who prefer not to use them.
-They are legal to wed in most states, but check your local laws.
+Wedding planning is a massive endeavor that will probably take up many days between engagement and the wedding itself.
+It helps to have a few guideposts along the way— such as from a wedding officiant like myself!
+If you've never heard of an "officiant," an officiant is someone who can take the place of a religious figure or judge.
+They are legal to wed in most states (but check your local laws!).

 Before you meet with your officiant, there are a few questions you should know the answers to.
 It’ll help you and your officiant plan your day as easily as possible, and you won’t be surprised when your officiant asks.
 Most of my first meetings with couples run about an hour, so arrange a time you can relax and enjoy talking about your wedding.

 First and foremost, of course, your officiant will want to get to know you and your fiancé.
 I like to ask my couples how they met.
 It’s a great way to open up the conversation, and for me, every meeting story has something special.
 Maybe you were in high school, at a party, or introduced by a friend—it still tells me a little about who the two of you are together.
 I also like to ask each person how they knew the other was The One.
 More wonderful stories!
 It’s one of the most fun parts of my job.
 Sharing those stories helps your officiant make your ceremony personal.

 Those are the easy questions.
 The harder, and more important questions, come next.
 What are the values that are important to you in your marriage?
 I think this question often surprises couples, but I do ask with several motives.
 Knowing what values are important to my couple helps me shape and focus on the ceremony.
 Family, true partnership, love, honesty, and loyalty are great to talk about during the vows.
 Maybe education and travel mean a lot to you; maybe exploring or special activities or interests are a big part of what got you together.
 Either way, it helps me craft your perfect ceremony.